+Interviewing.
 Even the word can cause some people to have butterflies.
-Others seem to take interviewing in stride and view it as an inevitable part of the hiring process.
-Regardless of how you feel about interviewing, it is a virtual certainty that you will engage in a few interviews as you seek a summer position or your first job post-law school.
-If you understand the interview process and practice you will feel much more comfortable and engaged when interviewing and will likely come across as a better candidate for your desired position.
+Others seem to take interviewing in stride, and view it as an inevitable part of the hiring process.
+Regardless of how you feel about interviewing, it is a virtual certainty that you will engage in a few interviews as you seek a summer position, or your first post-law school position.
+If you understand the interview process, and practice, you will feel much more comfortable and engaged when interviewing, and will likely come across as a better candidate for your desired position.

 Preparing for an interview is an essential component of the entire process.
 Preparation includes self knowledge, research and professionalism.